 In our guide, we’ve covered ten steps on how to clean a refrigerator in the most time-efficient way, as well as some tips on how to make the process as painless as possible.
 Although the best side-by-side refrigerators and best french door refrigerators will have slightly different cleaning needs depending on where your drawers are located and whether they have a water dispenser, the guidance generally remains the same regardless of your specific model.

 Because you’re here, it’s likely your refrigerator is in need of a clean right now, but the general guidance on how often to clean a refrigerator is every three months, or seasonally.
 There are some tasks which need to be completed less frequently, like deep cleaning your water dispenser or freezer compartment, but it’s important to clean your inner shelves and drawers as often as you see fit, especially if you’re cutting back on plastic containers by keeping fresh produce such as fruit and vegetables loose in your drawers.
 Luckily for you, this is probably the easiest part of the fridge-cleaning process, but there are still a few tricks you should know to keep your refrigerator in good condition when you do this.

-If your fridge has a nasty odor or regularly breaks down, even after some major TLC, now is a great time to invest in a new model with some great Black Friday Refrigerator Deals 2020 offering huge savings.
-Or, for year-round bargains, head to our round up of cheap refrigerator deals.
+If your fridge has a nasty odor or regularly breaks down, even after some major TLC, now is a great time to invest in a new model with bargains in our round up of cheap refrigerator deals.